wowserhq/wowser/README.md

 * Fork the repository
 * Open a pull request (preferably on a separate branch)
 * Do *not* include any distribution files (such as wowser.js or wowser.min.js)

-## Browser Support

-Wowser is presumed to be working on any browser supporting [JavaScript's typed arrays](http://caniuse.com/#search=typed%20arrays) and at the very least a binary version of the WebSocket protocol.